fpezzati/gwtjs/README.md

 > The real fix would be to either use a custom linker, or setup a callback that you'll call from GWT's onModuleLoad.

 Ok, that could be a way to explore.
 But what about my widget that I can't use?

+Well it turns out that problem was I miss a `new` keyword when instantiating my widget.
+So my code is visible and usable.

+Now problem is, how to pass a json object containing some `java.util.List`?
+Well, simply JSInterop does not mess with collections.
+I have to rewrite something.